piccoloaiutante/build/ansible/README.md

    # end: node.js template
    ```

-If something isn't working, have a look at the playbooks or roles.
-They
+If something isn't working, you will likely get a warning or error.
+Have a look at the playbooks or roles.
+They are well documented and should
-are well documented and should (hopefully) be easy to improve.
+(hopefully) be easy to improve.

-### Adding a new host to inventory.yml
+## Adding a new host to inventory.yml

 Hosts are listed as part of an yaml collection.
 Find the type and provider and
 add your host in the list (alphabetical order).
 Your host can start with an